Star Wars: Rebellion (board game)

-Game Overview
+Game overview

-Star Wars: Rebellion lets players reenact the "epic conflict" between the Rebel Alliance and the Galactic Empire.
+Star Wars: Rebellion lets players re-enact the "epic conflict" between the Rebel Alliance and the Galactic Empire.
 Players take control of various prominent characters from the Star Wars saga, sending them on secret missions and leading troops in combat across the galaxy.

 The two factions have different strategies and objectives.
 The Rebel Alliance is vastly outnumbered and cannot survive a head-on fight; instead, it must remain hidden and rely on subterfuge, guerrilla tactics, and diplomacy to undermine the Empire.
 The Rebels win the game by gaining enough support to start a full-scale galactic revolt and overthrow the Empire.

 The Galactic Empire is a vast, tyrannical regime that rules many systems throughout the galaxy with an iron fist.
 The Imperials can easily build terrifying weapons of war in large quantities.
 Although their forces are many, their only chance of extinguishing the spark of rebellion is to spread throughout the galaxy, quell uprisings, and search for the hidden Rebel base.
 They win the game by finding where the Rebel base is located and conquering it.